Budget Travel Tips: Avoid Crowds Overseas

 Eat Where the Locals Eat

 This concept seems so simple, but most tourists are too ignorant or scared to follow it.
-If you want to benefit from local prices and local knowledge about which restaurants are the best in a given area, ask real people who live there, not a hotel concierge.
+If you want to benefit from local prices and local knowledge about which restaurants are the best in a given area, ask locals who live and eat there.
 Avoid the tourist institutions and sample what makes a place special.
 Both your taste buds and your wallet will be happier.

 Know what’s Hot—and Not